FWCS Nutrition Services - Free and Reduced Priced Meal

 - Click here to access Helpful Application Information.

-Please call Nutrition Services to receieve further instruction for filing an application or inquiring about eligibility.
+Please call Nutrition Services to receive further instruction for filing an application or inquiring about eligibility.

 FWCS meals served as part of the National School Lunch and Breakfast Programs are offered to students at the following prices: